I always select "Create your own character", so I can't give any advice about the preset characters.

 Go west.
 Point the wand of Dispel at the dome.
-Run back east twice and then north to Thriff.
-With the burin in your hand, return south and write the glyph in the lava.
+Hurry back east twice and then north to Thriff.
+With the burin in your hand (and the dust bunny ring on your finger), return south and write the glyph in the lava.
 Return north.
 Wait until the Cardinal asks what you would like as a reward.
 Ask the Cardinal for the reliquary.
 Open it and get the white hemisphere.
 Examine the black and white hemispheres.
 Put the peg in the hole and you will get a gray sphere.

 For Your Amusement:

-Point the wand of Levitation at the reliquary.
+Point the wand of Levitation at the reliquary. (ok)

-Point the wand of Sayonara at the snow wight.
+Point the wand of Sayonara at the snow wight. (ok)